How to find and speak with witnesses to your car accident, and why witness statements can be an important part of your insurance claim.

 - Are related to you or the other driver

 - Knew you or the other driver before the accident

 - Have any personal or financial interest in the outcome of the claim

-Nevertheless, a claims adjuster knows that the more witness statements you have, the stronger your case will be if it goes to trial.
-Adjusters take all legitimate witness statements seriously.
-Do your best to gather as many as possible.
+Nevertheless, a claims adjuster knows that the more witness statements you have, the stronger your case will be if it ends up in court.

 How Much is Your Injury Claim Worth?